-As in the previous case, the 3D finite element mesh is created in MATLAB from the rasterized image file of a masonry element.
-Here, the mesh generation is based on the so-called “voxel approach”, which means that each 3D pixel (the “voxel”) is to be transformed into a finite element.
-Voxels are once more provided with a “material flag” indicating if they belong to either a masonry unit or a mortar joint, depending on the Red value of their related RGB triplet.
-Because of this, units and mortar must be denoted by clearly distinguishable colors in the source image, which again must be a simple black-and-white or greyscale sketch of the considered masonry element.
-Its overall dimensions are set as input by the user and exploited to determine the XYZ coordinates of the elements’ centroid, according to a reference system originated at the center of the test-window.
-This reference system is a permutation of the one created in the 2D case: here, axis Y represents the horizontal axis of the test-window, axis Z represents the vertical axis, and axis X represents the transversal direction.
-Solid brick elements are then generated from the centroid’s coordinates, and the number of elements over the transversal dimension is also to be set by the user.
-Three matrices are eventually created, one listing the node IDs and their coordinates (the “node matrix”), the second listing the finite element IDs, those of their 8 adjoining nodes, the material flag, and the coordinates of their centroid (the “element matrix”), and the third listing the macro element IDs and the coordinates of their centroid (the “macro element matrix”).
-It is worth noting that the transversal layout of the considered masonry element can be either derived from the translation of its in-plane configuration or by using an ellipsoidal shape for the bricks/stones.
-In this latter case, the in-plane configuration of the considered masonry element denotes the mid-plane of the 3D FE mesh; the ellipsoidal shape is achieved by suitably reducing the mid-plane surface of the bricks/stones so that their 3D shape resembles either a full ellipsoid or a truncated one.
-Figure 3 shows an example of the 3D meshes resulting from the procedure for the sample test-window of Figure 2.1, obtained by using both the transversal extrusion (Figure 3.1) and the ellipsoidal shape of bricks/stones (Figure 3.2).
+As in the previous case, the 3D finite element mesh was created in MATLAB from the rasterised image file of a masonry element.
+Here, the mesh generation was based on the so-called ‘voxel approach’, in which each 3D pixel (the ‘voxel’) is transformed into a finite element.
+As above, the voxels are provided with a material flag to indicate whether they belong to a masonry unit or a mortar joint, as determined by the red value of their related RGB triplet.
+Because of this, units and mortar must be denoted by clearly distinguishable colours in the source image, which, again, must be a simple black-and-white or greyscale sketch of the considered masonry element.
+The element’s overall dimensions are set as input by the user and exploited to determine the XYZ coordinates of its centroid according to a reference system originated at the centre of the test-window.
+This reference system is a permutation of the one created in the 2D case: here, the y-axis represents the horizontal axis of the test-window, the z-axis represents the vertical axis and the x-axis represents the transversal direction.
+Solid brick elements are then generated from the centroid’s coordinates, and the number of elements over the transversal dimension can be set by the user.
+Three matrices are eventually created, one listing the node IDs and their coordinates (the ‘node matrix’), the second listing the finite element IDs, those of their 8 adjoining nodes, the material flag and the coordinates of their centroid (the ‘element matrix’) and the third listing the macro element IDs and the coordinates of their centroid (the ‘macro element matrix’).
+It is worth noting that the transversal layout of the considered masonry element can be derived either from the translation of its in-plane configuration or by using an ellipsoidal shape for the bricks/stones.
+In this latter case, the in-plane configuration of the considered masonry element denotes the mid-plane of the 3D FE mesh; the ellipsoidal shape is achieved by reducing the mid-plane surface of the bricks/stones so that their 3D shape resembles either a full ellipsoid or a truncated one.
+Figure 3 shows an example of the 3D meshes resulting from the application of this procedure to the sample test-window shown in Figure 2.1, including meshes obtained by using transversal extrusion (Figure 3.1) and the ellipsoidal shape of bricks/stones (Figure 3.2).

-“Voxel strategy” for 3D FE mesh of multi-leaf walls
+Voxel strategy for 3D finite element mesh of multi-leaf walls